Tejaswini930/TrainReservationSystem/README.md

 4. servletutil - consists of funtion definitions which are required in the servlets

-jsp resources folder consists of all the jsp files that are used in the application
+jsp resources folder consists of all the jsp files that are used in the application54